Dual Principal Component Pursuit: Prior Art

-\paragraph{SE-RPCA} SE-RPCA is another state-of-the-art method based on the \emph{self-expressiveness} (SE) property of the data matrix, a notion popularized by the work of \cite{Elhamifar:CVPR11,Elhamifar:TPAMI13} in the area of subspace clustering \citep{Vidal:SPM11-SC}.
-More specifically, observe that if a column $\tilde\x$ of $\btX$ is an inlier, then it can be expressed as a linear combination of $d$ other inliers in $\btX$.
-On the other hand, if $\tilde\x$ is an outlier, then in principle it can be written as a linear combination of $D$ other columns of $\btX$.
+\paragraph{SE-RPCA} Separating outliers from low-rank inlier points can also be achieved by exploiting the \emph{self-expressiveness} (SE) property of the data matrix, a notion popularized by the work of \cite{Elhamifar:CVPR11,Elhamifar:TPAMI13} in the area of subspace clustering \citep{Vidal:SPM11-SC}.
+Specifically, if a column $\tilde\x$ of $\btX$ is an inlier, then it can be expressed as a linear combination of $d$ other inliers in $\btX$, while if $\tilde\x$ is an outlier, then in principle it requires $D$ columns of $\btX$.
 The coefficient matrix $\bC$ can be obtained as the solution to the convex optimization problem

 where the extra constraint prevents the trivial solution $\bC = I$.
 Given $\bC$, and under the hypothesis that $d/D$ is small, a column of $\btX$ is declared as an outlier, if the $\ell_1$ norm of the corresponding column of $\bC$ is large; see \cite{Soltanolkotabi:AS12} for an explicit formula.
 SE-RPCA admits theoretical guarantees \citep{Soltanolkotabi:AS12} and efficient ADMM implementations \citep{Elhamifar:TPAMI13}.
-However, as is clear from its description, it is expected to succeed only when the relative dimension $d/D$ is sufficiently small.
-Nevertheless, in contrast to $\ell_{2,1}$-RPCA, which in principle fails in the presence of a very large number of outliers, SE-RPCA is still expected to perform well, since the existence of sparse \emph{subspace-preserving} self-expressive patterns does not depend on the number of outliers present.
+Moreover, the recent work of \cite{You:CVPR17} has demonstrated that the information contained in the self-expressive matrix $\bC$ can be further exploited to identify the outliers by means of a random walk on the directed affinity graph defined by $\bC$, thus yielding superior results than the simple thresholding of the norms of the columns of $\bC$.
+In contrast to $\ell_{2,1}$-RPCA, which in principle fails in the presence of a very large number of outliers, SE-RPCA is still expected to perform well, since the existence of sparse \emph{subspace-preserving} self-expressive patterns does not depend on the number of outliers present.
 Also, similarly to $\ell_{2,1}$-RPCA, SE-RPCA does not directly require an estimate for the subspace dimension $d$.
-Nevertheless, knowledge of $d$ is necessary if one wants to furnish an actual subspace estimate.
-This would entail removing the outliers (a judiciously chosen threshold would also be necessary here) and applying PCA to the remaining points.
+Nevertheless, knowledge of $d$ is necessary if one wants to furnish an actual subspace estimate, which entails removing the outliers (a judiciously chosen threshold would also be necessary here) and applying PCA.

 \paragraph{REAPER} Another robust subspace learning method that admits an interesting theoretical analysis is \emph{REAPER} \citep{Lerman:FCM15}, which is conceptually associated with the optimization problem